 - arugula or chopped kale, optional

 So many tasty options!
-Choose 1 or 2 of these to saute with taco seasoning (included in the recipe below).
+Choose one of these and saute it with the taco seasoning included in the recipe below:

 - pre-cooked seitan (I used a store-bought seitan chick-un)